As an Amazon Associate we earn from qualifying purchases.

 As a simple solution though, double bag it, especially if it has bones!
 You could also try using a sous vide bag, which is specifically meant to use in a sous vide water bath.
 I have yet to try this, but they probably work better than Ziploc bags.

-Flavor wise, we’re going to give our recommendations on a rub, but feel free to substitute whatever spices or ratios you want.
+Flavor wise, I’m going to give my recommendations on a rub but feel free to substitute whatever spices or ratios you want.
 Make sure you taste your rub before applying it!

 What Pairs with Sous Vide Ribs?